josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🩺_presenting_complaint.md

 - Why was approximately £30 million required?
 - Who first identified collective training as an available saving?
 - Which activities are actually being cancelled, delayed or redesigned?
-- How long is the restriction expected to remain?
+- Reporting indicates restrictions extending across much of the remaining financial year; what is the formal duration, what review points apply, and under what conditions would normal collective activity resume?
 - What alternatives were considered?
 - Was additional funding requested?
 - What did Army Command recommend?